 What is electronic pick pocketing?

-With the advancement of technology, pick pocketing has conjointly become electronic.
+With the advancement of technology, pickpocketing has become electronic.
 By carrying a scanner and standing near a victim, a criminal can tag their MasterCard information in seconds.
 During this whole method, the plastic card does not even have to leave the victim’s pocket.
-Similarly, same events can be done, if anyone’s card carries radio-frequency identification chips (RFID).
-This implies that they will tag passports, identification badges etc. of people.
+Similarly, the same events can be done if anyone’s card carries radio-frequency identification chips (RFID).
+This implies that they will tag passports, identification badges, etc., of people.

-In order to shield yourself from Electronic Pick pocketing, you need to know what RFID technology is.
-Swipe and pay MasterCard systems together with ‘Visa Pay Wave’ and ‘MasterCard Pay Pass’ incorporate small chip in products that enable crucial ID data to be transmitted wirelessly to the receiver, thereby reducing the time of transactions.
+In order to shield yourself from Electronic pick-pocketing, you need to know what RFID technology is.
+Swipe and pay MasterCard systems, together with ‘Visa Pay Wave’ and ‘MasterCard Pay Pass’, incorporate a small chip in products that enable crucial ID data to be transmitted wirelessly to the receiver, thereby reducing the time of transactions.
 Ordinary credit cards have a strip that conveys information.
-However, just in case of RFID chips, it desires solely proximity so as to collect the information.
+However, just in case of RFID chips, they require proximity solely to collect the information.

 Read: A new business trend has appeared with API technology

-The maximum distance at which contact-less card information can be read is between 80cms and 1.5m.
-Professional criminals are now able to steal the information of your contact-less payment card within the specified distance.
+The maximum distance at which contactless card information can be read is between 80 cm and 1.5m.
+Professional criminals are now able to steal the information from your contactless payment card within a specified distance.

-(i) No matter which device you are using to purchase any product or service, do not go for auto-saving your passwords for online transaction.
+(i) No matter which device you are using to purchase any product or service, do not go for auto-saving your passwords for online transactions.

-(ii) Do not use ATM pin for online transactions.
-If you are purchasing anything through online, do not provide your ATM pin; instead, go for OTP (One Time Password).
+(ii) Do not use the ATM pin for online transactions.
+If you are purchasing anything online, do not provide your ATM pin; instead, go for OTP (One Time Password).

 Read: Importance of mobile technology for tourists

-(iii) If you are using an online purchasing system, you will get an option for saving your card once your payment is done.
+(iii) If you are using an online purchasing system, you will get an option to save your card once your payment is done.
 This makes your future transaction with the purchasing system easy and fast.
-But, in order to avoid electronic pick pocketing, avoid saving your card information.
+But, in order to avoid electronic pick-pocketing, avoid saving your card information.

-These are some simple steps that you can follow in our daily life.
-Follow these and remain risk free regarding electronic pick pocketing.
+These are some simple steps that you can follow in your daily life.
+Follow these and remain risk-free regarding electronic pick pocketing.

 Guest Writer